 Pittsburgh PA, 15206

 Allies for Health + Wellbeing is now testing in the community with our mobile testing unit.
-Check out our events calendar for dates and locations!
+Follow us on social media for dates and locations!

 Hepatitis C is a blood-borne virus.
 People with HIV also are at greater risk of having Hep C - that should be included as well.
 Most people infected with hepatitis C don’t know they are infected.